 All counts shown in bar charts, pie charts and tables are exact counts.
 The counts in trend charts are approximate.

-The Inventory - APs Report overview section provides a general overview of the APs on the network.
+The Overview tile provides a general overview of the APs on the network.

-This overview section displays the following, based on your selection of AP, Radio and Date Range filters:
+It displays the following information, based on your selection of APs, radio, and date range filters:

 - Total APs

 - APs with alarms

 - APs with reboots

 - Total reboots